Managing Workflows

 2. Click the Folders menu.
 The Folders menu opens (see above screen).

-3. Select Rename and give a new name to the folder.
+3. Select Rename and enter a new name.

 Moving Folders